brillout-test/repage-test/docs/usage.md

 ]
 ~~~

-`getStaticPages(repage)` can for example be used in your build process to add `.html` files to the static assets directory where each `.html` file is generated from a HTML-static page.
+`getStaticPages(repage)` can be used in a build process to add HTML files to the static assets directory.
+Each HTML file is generated from a HTML-static page.
 (HTML-static pages can be rendered to HTML on build-time.)
 This is the canonical way to render HTML-static pages.

 You can run the code above yourself: